- Instructions for 2015 summer band online registration

 All music majors must complete a major ensemble each semester.
 For Wind and Percussion majors, only Wind Ensemble and Marching Band will satisfy major ensemble requirements during the Fall semester.
 Students that make Wind Ensemble must still participate in marching band until the marching band requirement has been satisfied.

 The auditions for our drumline will be held during our summer drumline camp, which runs Thursday through Sunday, August 13-16.
 The size of our drumline is limited, so participation in the camp and audition does not guarantee a position on the drum line.
 We would like to march 7-9 snares, 4-5 quads, 5-6 basses and 7-9 cymbals.
 The auditions will include two portions; how you function within the line during the camp, and an individual audition.
 Individual auditions will include the following: excerpts from any of the BMB drumline exercises posted below, sight-reading, and a solo piece (optional but strongly encouraged).

-For the evenings of August 15, 16 and 17, BMB will provide a room with quad occupancy for drum line members who need a place to stay prior to August 18.
+For the evenings of August 13, 14 and 15, the BMB will provide a room with quad occupancy for drum line members who need a place to stay prior to August 16.
 Accommodations will be at the University Hotel, which is across the street from the PAC.

-For the evenings of August 15, 16 and 17, BMB will provide a room with quad occupancy for color guard members who need a place to stay prior to August 198 Accommodations will be at the University Hotel, which is across the street from the PAC.
+For the evenings of August 13, 14 and 15, BMB will provide a room with quad occupancy for color guard members who need a place to stay prior to August 16th.
+Accommodations will be at the University Hotel, which is across the street from the PAC.